WebHare/proxy/README.md

 The first time the container is started, it will generate new DH parameters.
 This may take quite a while.
 The management interface on port 5443 will not be available until this is done.

+## Management
+The proxy offers a management interface on port 5443 which is reachable over https (and uses as self-signed certificate)

+You can login using the proxy key as the password

 ## Customizing

 Extra nginx configuration files can be dropped as `*.conf` into `/opt/webhare-proxy-data/etc/nginx-http/` - they will be included inside the 'http' section.